 Phase-out: The old version is no longer supported and will be removed from the Peppol Network.

-The migration plan must contain the above steps as a minimum, clearly identifying what is expected of implementers at the beginning and end of each step and what are the time periods between milestones that delineate the beginning and end of each phase.
+The migration plan must contain the above steps as a minimum, clearly identifying what is expected of implementers at the beginning and end of each step and the time periods between milestones that delineate the beginning and end of each phase.
 Migration plans may contain more steps if relevant and appropriate.

 Migrations to new versions of technical artefacts or instances of essential infrastructure, such as the Service Metadata Locator (SML) may not follow the steps stipulated in this section and may be done in a synchronised manner, provided that there are compelling reasons to do so.